S3ak/fed-astro/src/pages/en/css-frameworks-archive/module-2/module-2.md

 ---
 title: Module 2
-keywords: react, styling
+description: react, styling
 tags: JS Frameworks
 sidebar: css-frameworks-v1

-permalink: css-frameworks-v1/module-2.html
-folder: css-frameworks-v1
+layout: ../../../../layouts/MainLayout.astro
 ---

 In this module we will be looking at styling in React including looking at React Bootstrap, CSS Modules and styled components.